-The district intends to limit all non-essential visitors in buildings, including parents/guardians, guest speakers, recruiters, etc. Schools are encouraged to find ways to include these visitors virtually when possible.
+The district intends to limit all non-essential visitors in buildings.
+Schools are encouraged to find ways to include visitors virtually when possible.
 Parent/guardian meetings, such as IEPs, 504s, CSI and parent teacher conferences, will be held virtually to the greatest extent possible.